-Upon receipt of a disclosure, the recipient must contact the Head of Risk and Internal Audit or, if such person has a conflict in receiving the disclosure or is otherwise unavailable, the Chair of the Audit and Risk Management Committee (the recipient being the Responsible Person) who will handle the disclosure.
+Upon receipt of a disclosure, the recipient must contact the Chair of the Audit and Risk Management Committee (the recipient being the Responsible Person) who will handle the disclosure.
 The Responsible Person will conduct enquiries to determine whether the disclosure qualifies for protection.